-- Advantages of Acellular Dermal Graft material: Reduces need for palatal autografts or other second surgical site, Ability to treat larger areas in one surgery and Provide excellent esthetic results.
+- Advantages of Acellular Dermal Graft material: Reduces the need for palatal autografts or another second surgical site, the ability to treat larger areas in one surgery, and Provides excellent esthetic results.

 Acellular Dermal Graft is safe, biologically acceptable, and effective.
 Dental Surgeons use it for the treatment of gingival recession.
 It is an effective substitute for autologous grafts in the treatment of recession.
 Acellular Dermal Graft regularly is well tolerated by gingival tissues and has no adverse effects.

 AlloDerm® is the Best Material available for Gum Grafting Procedures, made by Allergan and Bio Horizon, two very reputable companies in the Dental and Medical Industry.

 It is donated tissue that has been processed to remove cells creating a regenerative tissue matrix.
 This method provides a tissue graft without having to harvest the material from another area in the mouth.
 Alloderm® Gum Graft in Mexico provides the structure and protein to help your mouth grow its own new tissue.

 The Dental Specialist uses collagen to provide scaffolding, stimulate the cells to grow.
 The protein helps recruit more cells into the graft and helps reshape and remodel the gums.
 Since its introduction in 1994, over one million grafts have been successfully placed.
 Donor tissue is extensively screened and tested and then undergoes proprietary procedures to ensure that the Regenerative Tissue is ready for use in patients.